-To ask someone to write a presentation without indepth and a continuous relationship with whom writes about painting seems a bit pointless.
-That is why I prefer to say a few things myself, although I hope that my works will talk to you most of all.
+To ask someone to write a presentation without any in-depth, continuous relationship with whom writes about painting seems a bit pointless.
+That is why I prefer to say a few things myself, although I hope that my works themselves will do most of the talking.

-The paintings are many and represent practically thirty years of work.
-The biggest problem is to maintain a common thread despite the diversity of the periods I exhibit.
+The paintings are many and represent thirty years of work.
+The biggest problem is to maintain a common thread despite the diversity of the periods in question.

-Part of my production has been left behind, sold, forming gaps in my work, yet I would like to show this to the full.
+Part of my production is now elsewhere, sold, thus forming gaps in my body of work which I would prefer to show complete.

-It is a bit as though the artistic movements that most impressed me have created inner tensions that I have cultivated, wanting to broaden my understanding of the world of painting through each different manifestation.
+It is almost as though the artistic movements that most impressed me have created inner solicitations, and I have cultivated these, wanting to broaden my understanding of the world of painting through each different manifestation.

-Forwards: freedom to act, untethered by realism, engaging in different and contradictory experiences.
+Forwards: the freedom to act, unfettered by realism, engaging in different and contradictory experiences.

-Backwards: to stay close to a starting point that supports my own relationship with painting, and with the figurative tradition in which I always find balance and the chance to relaunch in my work.
+Backwards: to stay close to a starting point that supports my own relationship with painting, and with the figurative tradition in which I have always found balance and the chance to re-launch in my work.

-I would like that the diversity of these periods is not confusing, but rather a way to see how someone, i.e. me, moved in certain coordinates of contemporary production.
-Even if no one preference prevails, there is, however in all these periods an attempt - and a need - to appropriate the various moments and turn them into something that I can truly own.
+I would wish that the diversity of these periods does not confuse, but rather makes it possible to see how someone (i.e. me) has moved in certain fields of contemporary art.
+While I do not have any specific preference, in each period there is an attempt - and a need - to turn the various moments into something that I can truly own.

-My use of variety of materials responds to this need to find a way of being in agreement with myself.
-Violent colors, nuances and different spatial divisions are all different passages, but I do not consider these to be in conflict.
+My use of a variety of materials responds to this need, my desire to find a way of reflecting my true self.
+Violent colors, nuances and different spatial divisions are all different passages, but I do not consider these to be conflicting.

-It seems to me that it should be possible to move as freely as one can and just as one feels among so many different things that a pictorial sensibility refined in search does not fail to bring.
+It seems to me that it should be possible to move as freely as one can and just as one feels among such a variety of things, the obvious result of a refined pictorial sensitivity and desire to investigate and learn.